leap71/leap71.github.io/coding-for-engineers/5-inheritance.md

 By now, we should be comfortable with the fundamental building blocks we use to create functionality in C#.

 We have to identify the logical elements that make up our App.
 This is actually often simpler for engineering applications, as we are dealing with actual physical objects.
-In an abstract logical problem, you can easily get lost trying to figure out what constitutes an class,
+In an abstract logical problem, you can easily get lost trying to figure out what constitutes a `class`,

 I want to emphasize one important way to thinking that is essential for proper object-oriented programming: